An area south of the Thames which is steeped in national and cultural history, the Royal Borough of Greenwich is jam-packed with things to see and do.

 - Bianco 43 Pizzeria (Greenwich Church Street)

-Located to the south of Cutty Sark, Greenwich Market boasts up to 120 stalls and has been dubbed one of London best covered markets.
+Located to the south of Cutty Sark, Greenwich Market boasts up to 120 stalls and is one of London best covered markets.

 Whether you're in need of jewellery, clothing, art or homewares, pop along for some shopping and then relax by one of the many cafes around the market.